Skip to content

 3-Year Sleep Disruption (The Nap Drop Chaos)

 What's happening: Many 3-year-olds are transitioning away from naps OR fighting them hard.
-Preschool/daycare schedules shift.
+Preschool and daycare schedules shift.
 Nightmares increase (imagination in overdrive).
-Sleep symptoms: Refuses nap but is a DISASTER by 5 PM.
+Sleep symptoms: Refuses the nap but is a DISASTER by 5 PM.
 OR naps but stays awake until 9-10 PM.
 OR naps some days, not others (total inconsistency).
-Duration: Can last months during nap transition.
-Survival strategy: Implement "quiet time" even if nap goes away.
-Adjust bedtime earlier (6-7 PM) if no nap.
-Stick to consistent wake-up time even on weekends.
+Duration: Can last months during the nap transition.
+Survival strategy: Implement "quiet time" even if the nap goes away.
+Adjust bedtime earlier (6-7 PM) if there is no nap.
+Stick to a consistent wake-up time even on weekends.

 🎯